Baldur is the god of light and nobility and is among the best-liked Norse gods. His tragic death sets in motion the start of Ragnarok.

 His hall in Asgard is called Breidablik and according to Gylfaginning, it is the most beautiful and fairer dwelling in all of Asgard, where there is nothing inside that is unclean.
 Also, Baldur owns Hringhorni, the best ship ever to be built.

-Baldur is primarily known for his tragic end.
-His tale is a sad one as his demise was orchestrated by Loki, the god of mischief, who sought in life only to cause harm and taunt the rest of the gods.
+Baldur is sadly primarily known for his tragic end.
+His tale is a sad one as his demise was orchestrated by Loki, the god of mischief.
+The story of his death is also a great image of Loki and his role as the protagonist, always ready to cause harm and taunt the rest of the gods.

 The Death of Baldur

 The myth speaks of Baldur foreseeing his own death and becoming worried and unhappy.
-His mother, Frigga traveled to the Nine Realms to make everything (living or not) vow not to hurt him.
+This worried his mother, so Frigga traveled across the Nine Realms to make everything (living or not) vow not to hurt him.
 Everything swore except for the mistletoe as the goddess deemed it to be too insignificant to even pose a threat.

 The death of the god was heralded as a bad omen, said to be the first event of many that would lead to Ragnarok.
 Still, the gods tried their best to bring back Baldur to life.
 For that purpose, Hermod, the messenger of the gods, traveled to Helgard, the realm of the dead, and asked Hel, the goddess of death, to release Baldur.
 Hel agreed to do what was asked if everything in the world would weep for Baldur.